Sytta/DataCluedo/README.md

 ## Submit your solutions
 Once you are done,

-(i) you can submit your solutions for attempt 1 [using this form](https://goo.gl/forms/vANWUZRVozLlZPnd2) (ii) you can submit your solutions for attempt 2 [using this form](https://goo.gl/forms/5cnCf4wUkS1sAkYg1)
+* you can submit your solutions for attempt 1 [using this form](https://goo.gl/forms/vANWUZRVozLlZPnd2)
+* you can submit your solutions for attempt 2 [using this form](https://goo.gl/forms/5cnCf4wUkS1sAkYg1)

 We recommend you to work on the notebooks in order (i.e., they are numbered from 1 to 2) and submit as many as you can by the end of the lab session.
 In case you won't be able to complete all of them, please submit regardless.
 We will keep the form open for an additional day or two, so you can update your submission later on (as the submission form supports updates and edits).